Muskan123Garg/Alexa-Skill-Development-With-Python-Language/README.md

-# Alexa-Skill-Development-With-Python-Language
+# Alexa-Python
-Develop alexa skills with python and flask-ask framework
+Python Files to be run from aws lambda to interact with Amazon Alexa :)